 Literacy at DBJA involves retelling stories, creating stories and using Talk4Writing in non-fiction units.
 We ensure that genre coverage is broad and balanced and each half term children will have the opportunity to write to entertain, write to persuade and write to inform.
 Where possible, we make links with the wider curriculum topics being learnt.

 To engage and inspire children, in reading, we use a whole class approach which follows Destination Reader.
 Children are given the opportunity to read both age appropriate books, which are enjoyed as a whole class, and ability appropriate books.
 The approach allows for key skills to be modelled and embedded while increasing the children’s reading mileage and love of reading.
-When phonics teaching is required, we use the FreshStart scheme to support children.
+When phonics teaching is required, we use Letter and Sounds and The FreshStart scheme to support children.
+Each classroom has a selection banded books to ensure children are reading ability level books in order to make progress and gain confidence in their reading.
 BugClub is used at home to support home-learning.

 To enable children to have the opportunity to investigate and develop skills in depth, each investigative project focuses in detail on 2 or 3 foundation subjects.These foci are carefully mapped to ensure that there is full curriculum coverage of the whole curriculum across each year group.At the end of each term, children are assessed as to their level of attainment against the school’s year group expectations in each foundation subject area.
 Personal, social and health education (PSHE), Religious Education (RE), Physical Education (PE) and, for KS2, French as modern foreign language, are taught consistently throughout all terms.